SQream/sqream_docs/getting_started/managing_your_resources.rst

       Enables you to select BGU usage date range to examine.

   Grand Total Table
-      Sums up the total BGU usage and grand total to be payed for a specific date range.
+      Sums up the total BGU usage and grand total to be payed in USD for a specific date range.

   Filter Menu
       Enables you to export monitor view into a CSV, CSV (Excel), or Google Sheets file.